Facebook Pixel

 To stay safe, wear insect repellent.
 Carry a portable mini fan.
 Cover your skin to avoid mosquito bites.

-Go to the health center at Jorge Chavez International Airport.
-Bring your passport.
-The vaccine is fast but costs money.
-Wait 10 days for it to work fully.
+• Go to the health center at Jorge Chavez International Airport.

-Enter the car park.
-Turn left.
-Look for the building with baby posters.
-If you reach the far end of the hospital, turn back.
+• Take a taxi and enter through the car park.
+Turn left to the building with baby posters.
+If you reach the far end, go back.

 Peru has many landscapes.
 Each place has its own health risks.